Willem Grasso

 TU Delft, Netherlands

-Focus on nervous system and neural signals, signal analysis, bioinformatics, electronics, and engineering principles.
+Focusing on the nervous system and neural signals, signal analysis, bioinformatics, electronics, and engineering principles.

 Relevant Coursework